-Game translation is more than putting all the game text together in a nice Excel or Google doc, to then be pushed into a game localization tool like LocDirect.
+Game translation is more than putting all the game text together in a nice Excel or Google doc, to then be pushed into a video game localization tool or game CMS like Gridly.
 That’s a great start for your game localization project but it doesn’t guarantee you top-grade translation.

 If you want to get a high-quality game translation back, then here are a few tips to help you through the localization of your title.